amelie-girard7/Image-Processing-and-Pattern-Recognition/README.md

 Therefore, the probability of all these variables, $( p(x_1, x_2, ..., x_D) $), can be noted more compactly as $( p(\mathbf{X}) $).

-The next section will discuss what happens to the mean and variance when dealing with multivariate random variables.

 #### Mean of a Multivariate Variable